-Having earned her Associate in Applied Science in Electronics Technology, Rivera is starting a second degree in Manufacturing Technology, focusing on drafting and design.
+Having earned her Associate in Applied Science in Electronics Technology, Rivera received an increase in salary at her job, which she feels is a reflection on the importance of education.
+She is currently finishing a second associate degree in Manufacturing Technology, focusing on drafting and design.

-Rivera is excited that her daughter, who is graduating from high school soon, started at COD in hopes of studying nursing.
+Rivera is excited that her daughter has started at COD in hopes of studying nursing.
 She is happy that her daughter will share in the COD experience.

 “My ultimate educational goal is to be able to call myself a college graduate.
 Earning my degree gave me an immense sense of accomplishment.
 It makes me feel like anything is possible if you truly want it and work hard toward it.”